 "Thanks," Davis replied.

 "I'll help!"
 Poromon urged.
 "I know how to get home!"

-Davis nodded, then turned and slowly started down the ruined street, Poromon flying in circles around his charge and him.
-The others watched him until he turned a corner and vanished.
+Davis nodded, then turned and slowly started down the ruined street, Poromon flying in circles around him.
+The others watched until he turned a corner and vanished.
 "Bye, Davis…" Chibomon said sadly, then looked up at Kari.
 "Didn't he like my new Digivolution?
 Why did he leave?"

 Kari gave him a little squeeze.
-"Don't worry, I'm sure he did," she promised.
+"Don't worry, I'm sure he did," she said.
 "But I think he wants to take care of Yolei by himself.
-I'll take you home to Jun."
+I'll take you back to Jun."

 "Yeah, that's enough for one day, I think," Biyomon agreed.
 "Let's pick this up tomorrow."

 The others began to disperse, but Mimi balled her fists.
 "Wait," she said, making them all turn and look at her.
 She shuddered and looked at the curious Palmon for a moment, then swallowed.
 "You guys…" she began, "the Digital World was the best thing that ever happened… but after we came back, I couldn't remember anything good about it… just the violence, and the dying… I couldn't get away from it… so I changed, made myself forget.
 I wanted to forget it… forget you… but…" she paused for a moment, then shook her head.
 "After the Deadmon… Ken… what Joe said… I know I can't… I never should."
 She looked up at them with full, wet eyes, her body trembling.
 "I… I want to help.
 I want to stop it…" Her voice was little more than a whimper now.
 "P-please… can I be your friend again?"